 This sword can be wielded as a magic greatsword that grants a +3 to attack and damage rolls made with it.
 Any undead destroyed by this sword is burnt to ash, utterly destroying the corpse.
 The weapon’s additional damage is treated as fire or holy damage (whichever is most beneficial).

 Ashen Strike.
-If this blade slays an undead spellcaster who has bonded (or animated) undead, the spells are instantaneously dispelled, dispelling the bonds (seeing them loose) or dispelling the animation spell.
-If this blade slays creature or undead, the corpse cannot be used to animate future undead.
+If this blade slays an undead spellcaster who has bonded (or animated) undead, the spells are instantaneously dispelled, dispelling the bonds (setting them loose) or dispelling the animation spell (if the creature is not bound).
+If this blade slays any creature, the corpse (if any) cannot be used to animate undead.

 Light-Blessed Sight.
 While attuned to this blade, you have the benefits of true seeing against undead, but only to the range of 30 feet.